Car Insurance Mileage Verification: What Happens If You Lie?

 Maintenance and Repair Records

 Every time you take your car in for an oil change, a tire rotation, or a repair, the shop logs your mileage.
 Insurers can pull this data from third-party sources or request service invoices during a claims investigation.
-If your odometer jumped 30,000 miles since your last renewal but you reported driving 8,000 miles annually, that's a red flag.
+If your odometer jumped 30,000 miles since your last renewal but you reported driving 8,000 miles annually, that's a serious red flag.

 Telematics and Usage-Based Insurance (UBI) Programs